A Combinatorial Characterization of the Critical Itineraries of a Uniform Dynamical System: Abstract

 \section{Abstract}

-A uniform overlapping function of the unit interval to itself is a piecewise continuous function with a single point of discontinuity and with two linear branches of the same slope.
-The itineraries of the point of discontinuity, which arise in the study of fractal transformations, are called the critical itineraries.
-A combinatorial characterization of the critical itineraries of uniform overlapping functions is provided.
+For a function from the unit interval to itself with constant slope and one discontinuity, the itineraries of the point of discontinuity are called the critical itineraries.
+These critical itineraries play a significant role in the study of $\beta$-expansions (with positive or negative~$\beta$) and fractal transformations.
+A~combinatorial characterization of the critical itineraries of such functions is provided.